Erasing, Converting, and Communicating: The Power of Resource-Nongenerating Operations: Introduction

 In parallel with quantum states, quantum channels can also be viewed as carriers of resources.
 Similar to states, channels may evolve under various configurations.
 The most general transformation between two channels is described by a quantum supermap \cite{chiribella2008transforming,gour2019comparison}, among which superchannels have been found to play key roles in quantum information processing \cite{liu2019resource,regula2021,liu2020operational,fang2022no,shi2025bounds,zhu2025classical}.
 The study of quantum dynamical resource theories has thus attracted growing attention.
-General frameworks for the quantification and transformation of dynamical resources have been proposed \cite{regula2021one,takagi2020,PhysRevA.99.032317,PhysRevResearch.3.023096,gour2021uniqueness,gour2019quantify,liu2020op}, and dynamical extensions of specific static resource theories have also been explored\cite{wang2019resource,wang2019quantifying,gour2020dynamical,takagi2022one,zhou2022quantifying,hsieh2024resource}.
-Following the static case, resource-nongenerating operations (RNOs) also play a central role in the dynamical setting \cite{puchala2021dephasing,kim2021one,hsieh2025dynamical,PhysRevA.111.022447}.
-Nevertheless, little is known about the dynamical resources associated with RNOs in the general framework of resource theories.
+General frameworks for the quantification and transformation of dynamical resources have been proposed \cite{regula2021one,takagi2020,PhysRevA.99.032317,PhysRevResearch.3.023096,gour2021uniqueness,gour2019quantify,liu2020op}, and dynamical extensions of specific static resource theories have also been explored \cite{wang2019resource,wang2019quantifying,gour2020dynamical,takagi2022one,zhou2022quantifying,hsieh2024resource}.
+Following the static cases, resource-nongenerating operations (RNGs) also play a central role in the dynamical setting \cite{puchala2021dephasing,kim2021one,hsieh2025dynamical,PhysRevA.111.022447}.
+Nevertheless, little is studied about the dynamical resources associated with RNGs in the general framework of resource theories.
 In this work, we address this gap.
-Our main contributions are summarized as follows: \begin{itemize} \item State convertibility: We establish a sufficient condition for the convertibility between two states under RNOs. \item Axiomatic framework for channels: We introduce a generic dynamical resource theory in which the free channels are RNOs, and develop an axiomatic approach to quantifying such channels. \item Resource erasure: We investigate the task of erasing dynamical resources and provide an operational characterization of this process. \item Applications to quantum information tasks: \begin{itemize} \item Asymptotic state cost: We present upper and lower bounds on the asymptotic cost of quantum states under RNOs of a resource theory. \item Classical communication capacity: We analyze the classical capacity of a communication task assisted by the dynamical resources of maximally incoherent operations. \end{itemize} \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item State convertibility: We establish a sufficient condition for the convertibility between two states under RNGs. \item Axiomatic framework for the dynamical resource: We introduce a generic dynamical resource theory in which the free channels are RNGs, and develop an axiomatic approach to quantify the resource of channels. \item Resource erasure: We investigate the task of erasing dynamical resources and provide a bound of this process. \item Applications to quantum information tasks: \begin{itemize} \item Rates under asymptotic RNGs: We present a lower bound of the conversion rates of quantum states under asymptotic RNGs of a generic convex resource theory. \item Classical communication capacity: We analyze the capacity of a classical communication task assisted by the dynamical resources of maximally incoherent operations. \end{itemize} \end{itemize}